oracle/terraform-provider-oci/website/docs/d/database_db_systems.html.markdown

 * `data_storage_percentage` - The percentage assigned to DATA storage (user data and database files).
 The remaining percentage is assigned to RECO storage (database redo logs, archive logs, and recovery manager backups).
 Accepted values are 40 and 80.
 The default is 80 percent assigned to DATA storage.
 Not applicable for virtual machine DB systems.
 * `data_storage_size_in_gb` - The data storage size, in gigabytes, that is currently available to the DB system.
 Applies only for virtual machine DB systems.
 * `database_edition` - The Oracle Database edition that applies to all the databases on the DB system.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
-Example: `{"Operations.CostCenter": "42"}`
 * `disk_redundancy` - The type of redundancy configured for the DB system.
 NORMAL is 2-way redundancy.
 HIGH is 3-way redundancy.
 * `display_name` - The user-friendly name for the DB system.
 The name does not have to be unique.
 * `domain` - The domain name for the DB system.